 Baby Max is 3 weeks old today.
 So, I am 3 weeks postpartum!
-Up until this week, my movement has consisted entirely of easy walking and piston breathing.
+Up until this week, my movement has consisted entirely of easy walking and gentle core and pelvic floor exercises.
 This movement has felt great and I’m feeling ready for a little bit more.
 This next week, I will add in some gentle movements, no more difficult than movements of daily living (for example, body weight squats, heel slides and scapular retractions).
 But, before I start, I want to know what my abdominal muscles are doing.
 In this post, I’m going to walk you through the steps I used to assess the separation between my abdominal muscles (–> self-assessment for Diastasis Recti).

 A little caveat

 According to research, up to 100% of women have a Diastasis Recti (DR; a clinically significant separation of the rectus abdominus muscles, a.k.a. six-pack muscles) by the end of the third trimester.
 The separation of the abdominal muscles is actually a thinning and stretching of the linea alba and the connective tissue encasing the abdominal muscles; it is the body’s way of making space for a growing baby.
 The most intensive spontaneous healing occurs during the first 8 weeks.
 Nothing observed earlier than 6-8 weeks postpartum necessarily has much value as a diagnosis or a major cause for concern.
 In fact, there may not be a ton of value in assessing DR until at least 6 weeks, because any separation prior to that is still pretty normal.
 That said, I like data and so I’m checking myself.

 1. Lie on your back, knees bent.
 Use your fingers to press into the abdominal wall along the linea alba (centerline of 6-pack muscles) from sternum to pubic bone.
 Observe whether or not there is variability in the tension along the linea alba.